jonathanapwoka20-prog/Global_Sales_Performance_Analysis_SQL_PowerBi/README.md

    ORDER BY "Total Sales" DESC, "Average Sales" DESC, "Total Profit" DESC, "Average Profit";

 - Time-Based Trends (Monthly, Quarterly, Daily)
-  - Monthly sales/profit trend Using a CTE to return month names as well
+  - Monthly sales/profit trend Using a CTE to return month names as well and determine seasonal peaks.
     ```sql
     WITH MonthCTE AS (
     SELECT